brietsparks/normalized-reducer/README.md

 ```

 ### Return Value
-Calling the top-level function will return an object literal containing things to help you manage state:
+Calling the top-level function will return an object literal containing the things to help you manage state:

 - `reducer`
 - `actionCreators`